Lambda lifting: Let expressions and lambda calculus

 For simplicity the first rule given that matches will be applied.
 The rules also assume that the lambda expressions have been pre-processed so that each lambda abstraction has a unique name.

 The substitution operator is used extensively.
 The expression $L[G := S]$ means substitute every occurrence of G in L by S and return the expression.
 The definition used is extended to cover the substitution of expressions, from the definition given on the Lambda calculus page.
 The matching of expressions should compare expressions for alpha equivalence (renaming of variables).

 Lambda lifting in lambda calculus

 Each lambda lift takes a lambda abstraction which is a sub expression of a lambda expression and replaces it by a function call (application) to a function that it creates.
 The free variables in the sub expression are the parameters to the function call.

 Lambda lifts may be used on individual functions, in code refactoring, to make a function usable outside the scope in which it was written.
-Such lifts may also be repeated, until the expression has no lambda abstractions, in order to transform the program.
+Such lifts may also be repeated, until the expression has no lambda abstractions, to transform the program.